 These tools do not ensure that sensitive data being input onto the website is not being passed to external third parties.
-Furthermore, these tools do not allow whitelisiting or of third-party technology vendors.
+Furthermore, these tools do not permit you to allow or block third-party technology vendors.
 MarSec™ enables organizations to proactively enforce security policies across their digital properties and permit data and scripts from only authorized domains.

 7. Will MarSec™ affect the performance of my website?

 No, the MarSec™ solution is designed to minimize any performance impact.

 8. How will the deployment of MarSec™ affect our business resource?